saurabhterna/NPl-Exp-XIE/Exp-2-Linux-network-Config.md

 To use the Network Administration Tool, you must have root privileges.
 To start the application, go to the Applications (the main menu on the panel) => System Settings => Network, or type the command system-config-network at a shell prompt.

 ![](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/4/html/System_Administration_Guide/images/neat.png)

+ To configure a network connection with the Network Administration Tool, perform the following steps:

+   * Add a network device associated with the physical hardware device.
+    * Add the physical hardware device to the hardware list, if it does not already exist.
+    * Configure the hostname and DNS settings.
+    * Configure any hosts that cannot be looked up through DNS.